-(alternate to piping shown in Figure 5, page 12)

-High-flow-rate/high-head-loss DHW circuits
+(alternate to piping shown in Figure 5, page 12) High-flow-rate/high-head-loss DHW circuits

 - 1. For applications requiring DHW circuit flow rates higher than allowable for the boiler, or for high pressure-drop coil-type DHW tanks, connect the piping as in Figure 48.
 The DHW water only flows through the secondary circuit connector piping.
 NOTE: Make sure to size the connector piping (Figure 48, item 23) to handle the total flow it must handle. - 2.
 Connect boiler to system as shown in Figure 48 when zone valve zoning.
 The primary/secondary piping shown ensures the boiler loop will have sufficient flow.
-It also avoids applying the high head of the boiler circulator to the zone valves.

-Use at least the MINIMUM pipe size shown in Figure 48 on all boiler loop piping (connecting boiler to and from the primary/secondary connection, item 21).
+It also avoids applying the high head of the boiler circulator to the zone valves. - ▲ CAUTION Use at least the MINIMUM pipe size shown in Figure 48 on all boiler loop piping (connecting boiler to and from the primary/secondary connection, item 21).
 Use only primary/secondary piping as shown.
-Failure to follow these guidelines could result in system problems.

-- 3. When using a closed-type expansion tank, connect the expansion tank and make-up water piping as shown in Figure 4, page 11. - 4.
-Connect DHW (domestic hot water) piping to indirect storage water heater as shown.

-By default, the U-Control Module turns off space heating during DHW heating (if DHW input is priority 1).
+Failure to follow these guidelines could result in system problems. - 3.
+When using a closed-type expansion tank, connect the expansion tank and make-up water piping as shown in Figure 4, page 11. - 4.
+Connect DHW (domestic hot water) piping to indirect storage water heater as shown. - NOTICE By default, the U-Control Module turns off space heating during DHW heating (if DHW input is priority 1).
 The boiler circulator will turn off, preventing hot water from circulating to the system (optional timeout setting can be used to override).
-The flow/check valve shown on the boiler outlet piping prevents gravity circulation in the boiler loop during DHW heating.
+The flow/check valve shown on the boiler outlet piping prevents gravity circulation in the boiler loop during DHW heating. - 5.
+Controlling the system circulator and boiler circulator - a.
+You will have to set up the U-Control to operate both the boiler circulator and the DHW circulator during DHW operation.
+The system circulator should be off during DHW heating.
+Read the instructions on U-Control operation and setup, beginning on page 28.